 Types of Interventions

-The Quality and Commissioning Team aims to support the management of Education and Training concerns in a number of ways.
+The Quality Team aims to support the management of Education and Training concerns in a number of ways.
 Should a concern be deemed high risk through the risk management process outlined above, there are a number of interventions available to support improvements:

 To provide an urgent response to suspected significant concerns.